Pediatrics and Human Oncology

 Antibody recognition of cancer cells in mice and in patients

 - Ph.D.
 University of Wisconsin-Madison, 1975 M.D.
 Harvard Medical School, (1977), Postdoctoral Research: Harvard Medical School, University of Minnesota, University of Wisconsin

-- Pediatrics, Human Oncology and Medical Genetics
+- Pediatrics and Human Oncology

 - Research Interests

 - We are investigating ways that antibody recognition of cancer cells can be utilized therapeutically as a means to facilitate cancer destruction in mice and in patients by cells of the immune system.

 - Research Fields